 Winner 2023 – Women in CTRL

-The second recipient of IMPALA’s Changemaker award, is the UK not-for-profit organisation Women in CTRL, for their work developing and supporting music creators and music professionals from under-represented groups.
-Women in CTRL was founded by Nadia Khan and has been very active on its mission to advance gender equality in the music industry.
-The not-for-profit organisation was set up to empower and inspire women in the entertainment, creative and business sectors of the music industry and encourages women and non-binary persons to find their strengths, develop their own personal brand and build the tools and confidence to become leaders.
+The second recipient of IMPALA’s Changemaker award was the UK, not-for-profit organisation Women in CTRL.
+Recognised for their work developing and supporting music creators and music professionals from under-represented groups.
+Women in CTRL was founded by Nadia Khan and has been very active in its mission to advance gender equality in the music industry.
+The organisation was set up to empower and inspire women in the entertainment, creative and business sectors of the music industry and encourage women and non-binary persons to find their strengths, develop their own personal brand and build the tools and confidence to become leaders.

 Read the statement here and find out more about Women in CTRL here.